Nonnative Species Permit Applications and Information

-Triploid grass carp used for aquatic weed control is not included under the Conditional/Prohibited/Nonnative Species Permit.
+Triploid grass carp used for aquatic weed control are not included under the Conditional/Prohibited/Nonnative Species Permit.
 Permits for using triploid grass carp for weed control must be applied for online.
 For information on any other permits for triploid or diploid grass carp use, please contact Invasive Plant Management at 850-617-9430.

 Prohibited species may be transferred only to people who hold a permit to import or possess that particular species.
-All Prohibited species must be maintained in accordance to the provisions provided in Chapter 68-5, F.A.C.
+All Prohibited species must be maintained in accordance with the provisions provided in Chapter 68-5, F.A.C.

-Additional regulations restrict the importation, possession, and transfer of certain Prohibited aquatic species.
+Additional regulations restrict the importation, possession and transfer of certain Prohibited aquatic species.

 Importing Leopard Tortoises, African Spurred Tortoises, and Bell's Hingeback Tortoises

 A permit is needed to import Leopard, African Spurred, and Bell's Hingeback Tortoises into the state.
 A health certificate must be obtained from a licensed veterinarian certifying that each tortoise has no external parasites.
 A health certificate, written notice of the shipment, and the permit application must be submitted to the FWC no less than 10 days prior to the arrival of any tortoise.